Steubenville Catholic Central teacher arrested for alleged sexual battery

 According to a press release from the Diocese, Principal Thomas Costello and Diocesan Superintendent Deacon Paul D. Ward made the decision after officials were informed about allegations of sexual abuse.

-The Diocese said the mother of the alleged victim, who is a student at the high school, told officials about the allegations.
+According to Harrison County Sheriff’s Office, the Mother of the alleged victim, a student at the high school, told school staff about the allegations.
 Principal Costello also notified the diocese and authorities.
+Sheriff Joe Myers said the main incident happened March 30th of 2021.

+Corissa McCalister drove the 15 year old student home from a track meet at Edison Local School.
+Sheriff Myers stated that McCalister parked at the Harrison County Fair ground in Cadiz, Ohio where the two had sexual intercourse.

 The Diocese said faculty of Catholic Central High School and junior high as well as parents were notified.